DevgenX/Rails-Labs/README.md

 # Rails-Labs
-Just a collection of Rails Labs
+This is just a collection of Rails Labs